Updated: 16 November, 2023

 4. The Negative Effects of Neglecting Physical Affection

-Physical affection and sex itself are important parts of most relationships, so one of the main reasons why relationships or marriages fail is that they don't show tenderness to their other half.
+Physical affection and sex are essential parts of most relationships, so one of the main reasons relationships or marriages fail is that they don't show tenderness to their other half.

 The Impact of Stress on Physical Touch

-We all know that stress, fear, and anxiety can be incredibly destructive in a relationship and the negative effect they have on an individual can be devastating.
+We all know that stress, fear, and anxiety can be incredibly destructive in a We all know that stress, fear, and anxiety can be incredibly destructive in a relationship, and the negative effect they have on an individual can be devastating.

-Touch is the most intimate and emotional way we connect with another person, and by neglecting it we increase stress in our lives.
+Touch is the most intimate and emotional way we connect with another person; neglecting it increases stress in our lives.

 But by doing it more, it provides us with the sensation of being in their presence.
 When we touch someone, we give that individual the message of our love and care for them.

-There are a lot of small, but important things we can do.
-Every person is a little different, so first, communicate what you both like, enjoy, and would like to receive more.
+There are a lot of small but important things we can do.
+Every person is a little different, so first, communicate what you both like, enjoy, and would like to receive more of.